Vysp3r/ProtonPlus/README.md

 - - - -

 ## ✨ Features
-- Install and manage Proton versions for Steam (GE-Proton, Luxtoperda, Boxtron, Proton Tkg and Roberta)
-- Install and manage Proton versions for Lutris (Wine-GE, Lutris-Wine, DXVK and DXVK Async)
+- Install and manage Proton versions for Steam, Lutris, Bottles and Heroic Games Launcher
-- And more...
+- And much more...

 - - - -